World-Consistent Data Generation for Vision-and-Language Navigation: Introduction

 \section{Introduction}

-\ZR{Vision-and-language navigation (VLN) is a sequential decision-making task where an embodied agent is required to perform high-level navigation actions in complex environments following natural language instructions \cite{20}.
-This research domain has recently garnered growing attention due to its potential applicability in embodied artificial intelligence and human-machine interaction.}
+Vision-and-Language Navigation (VLN) is a sequential decision-making task where an embodied agent is required to perform high-level navigation actions in complex environments following natural language instructions \cite{20}.
+This research domain has recently garnered growing attention due to its potential applicability in embodied artificial intelligence and human-machine interaction.

-\ZR{One main challenge existing in VLN is data scarcity.
-Though numerous datasets with diverse communication complexity and objective categories have been curated \cite{46}, most VLN datasets are built upon the same 3D indoor environments of the RGB-D dataset Matterport3D \cite{23} which contains only 61 scenes for training.
-The reason lies in that collecting photorealistic panoramas and subsequent manual annotation of navigation instructions are extremely arduous and time-consuming.
-However, when applying the agent to unseen environments, the discrepancy between training and inference data can be extremely large due to the high complexity of VLN tasks.
-Considering the performance of agents relies heavily on the scale and diversity of datasets, data scarcity severely hampers the generalization capabilities of agents, restricting their applicability to new environments that have not been observed during training. }
+One main challenge existing in VLN is data scarcity.
+Though numerous datasets with diverse communication complexity and objective categories have been curated, most VLN datasets are built upon the same 3D indoor environments of the RGB-D dataset Matterport3D \cite{23} that contains only 90 building-scale scenes and 10,800 panoramic images.
+The reason lies in that manually collecting photorealistic observations and annotating instructions are extremely arduous and time-consuming.
+Furthermore, given the inherent complexity of VLN tasks under real-world settings, there is often a pronounced mismatch between the training and inference scenarios.
+Thus, data scarcity can severely hamper the generalization of VLN agents, restricting their applicability to previously unseen environments.